TinayeSC/my_django-projects/README.md

 ### Installation
 To install the project, I suggest cloning this repository using Github Desktop.
 Github does not support django websites so you will need the files on your own device if you wish to run the websites.
-If you struggle to clone the repositories to your own device, you could download each file directly from my github page; however, this will take much longer.
+Additionally, make sure that you have docker desktop installed so that all the necessary modules can be installed seamlessley.
+Once you have acces to the repository, change directory into one of the projects.

+e.g cd my_django/capstone

+Once inside one of the projects, simply use the docker-compose up command and the django websites should run.
+If you do not want to use docker, below is a step by step guide to starting the site without docker.

 ### Usage
 Once you have installed or downloaded the project succesfully.
 Make sure that you know the path of the project.
 Next you need to make a new virtual environment.